Sam Hogarth

 Working In-House

-I now work as an Engineering Lead at Tesco Bank, focusing on web applications within the Insurance part of the business.
+I spent two years as an Engineering Lead at Tesco Bank, focusing on web applications within the Insurance part of the business.

 My primary efforts have been to renew our online application web portals from Java MVC-style forms, to a bespoke, performant and lightweight NodeJS frontend platform that operates on AWS.
 I've helped successfully bring to production the bank's first new insurance product in a decade.
 Our existing products are high traffic, and failures are big news.
 I designed a rollout strategy that allowed us to switch live platforms, monitor performance in real-time and safely roll back to the legacy applications if needed.
 This helped us deliver frequently and incrementally without a big bang in sight!